naclsn/YAL/README.md

 > The in-discord help command is `"yal?"`.
 >
-> (Please note that YAl was made for a small, French community.)
+> (Please note that YAL was made for a small, French community.)

 ---